Uniform MCP server

 npx @uniformdev/cli@latest ai mcp install

-If you prefer to set up the MCP Server manually or need a custom configuration, follow the instructions below.
+If you prefer to set up the MCP server manually or need a custom configuration, follow the instructions below.

 1. Go to your team's /security/api-keys section.